 How to Properly Jump Start a Car

 Even if you’ve never had a problem with your vehicle, knowing how to jump start a car can save you time and money if the need ever arises!
-Relying on a jump start car service can be costly, and if you already have a pair of jumper cables on your person, the process itself only takes a few minutes.
-Below, we’ve broken down everything you’ll need to know!
+Relying on a roadside service provider such as AAA can be costly, and if you already have a pair of jumper cables, jump starting your vehicle only takes about 5-10 minutes.
+Below, we’ve broken down everything you’ll need to know:

 If you want to jump start your car, you’ll usually need to recruit another driver to help you, and you’ll also need to have a set of jumper cables on hand.
 Once you’ve found someone who’s willing to lend a hand, have them drive their car to face your vehicle’s hood.
 Make sure that your vehicles are not touching one another.
 Then, have the other driver turn off their vehicle.